goatshriek/stumpless/docs/roadmap.md

    open, as they will attempt to bind to the same socket name and will fail as it already exists.
 For details on the progress of this bug, see [issue #54](https://github.com/goatshriek/stumpless/issues/54).
+ * [CHANGE] **`stumpless` function will be renamed** As currently named, the function makes it impossible to create a C++ namespace named after the library itself.
+Renaming this function will give it a more meaningful name and also allow a cleaner namespace in the C++ bindings.
  * [CHANGE] **Python language bindings to Wrapture instead of SWIG** The [Wrapture](https://github.com/goatshriek/wrapture) project is being built to provide clean, readable, and explicit language binding functionality